IMPORTANT NOTE: No preceptorships for advanced-care practitioners will be considered or offered until further notice.

 In order to encourage long-term commitment, a student who serves as an intern for one year will receive the highest priority when selecting interns in subsequent years (interns who serve several consecutive years with HealthReach have the potential to grow with our clinic and accept increasing responsibility over time).
 Responsibilities may vary depending on students’ interests and clinic needs but usually entail the following: data entry and analysis, developing low-literacy health education materials, maintaining and organizing supplies, shadowing physicians and other health care professionals, maintaining and tracking health indicator data, assisting front-desk volunteers when needed, ensuring safe disposal of outdated medications and supplies, chart archival, and providing research assistance to Executive Director.
 Applications are accepted August 1-15; students are selected & notified no later than August 30.

-To apply for either the Summer or School-Year Public Health Internship, please email (1) a brief letter of interest describing why you should be selected as an intern and (2) your resume, (3) your proposed start and end dates, and (4) your preferred schedule Monday-Thursday to Dr. Sabrina Niggel (SabrinaN@healthreachclinic.org) according to the deadlines listed above.
+To apply for either the Summer or School-Year Public Health Internship, please email (1) a brief letter of interest describing why you should be selected as an intern , (2) your resume, (3) your proposed start and end dates, and (4) your preferred schedule Monday-Thursday to Dr. Sabrina Niggel (SabrinaN@healthreachclinic.org) according to the deadlines listed above.
 Due to space constraints, please note that no more than 1 student can volunteer at our clinic at the same time.
 We will do our best to accommodate students’ schedules, but internship opportunities may be limited due to space constraints.

 No preceptorships for advanced-care practitioners will be offered until 2022.
 Please revisit our website in the future for more information.
 Please note that only one student will be allowed a preceptorship at HealthReach during any given semester.